St Mark's Basilica misses 2000 Guineas as 15 declared for first Classic

-Dewhurst Stakes winner St Mark's Basilica was a notable absentee from the final field of the QIPCO 2000 Guineas as 15 were declared for Newmarket on Saturday.
+Aidan O’Brien’s trio of Battleground, Van Gogh and Wembley are among 15 colts declared for the Qipco 2000 Guineas at Newmarket.

-Aidan O’Brien was left with a trio of Battleground, Van Gogh and Wembley, the Ballydoyle handler having saddled a record 10 winners of the Rowley Mile Classic as he launches another formidable assault on the race.
+The Ballydoyle handler has saddled a record 10 winners of the Rowley Mile Classic and launches another formidable assault on Saturday.

 Battleground was last seen filling the runner-up spot at the Breeders’ Cup, while Van Gogh has been off the track since landing Group One honours in the Criterium International at Saint-Cloud.